 Have you noticed any growing trends in the field of web content management?

 In addition to the rise of headless and hybrid approaches I mentioned previously, we’re seeing organizations taking a more holistic approach to their digital transformation, digital optimization, and digital customer experience strategies.
 Web content management can no longer exist in a silo — it has broader applications and connections to digital commerce, customer relationship management, and the overall digital experience.

 On the enterprise side, we’re seeing more organizations breaking down silos around data and content and providing their teams with more sophisticated and easier-to-use tools for harnessing this data and delivering overall more engaging and more seamless experiences to their customers and visitors.
 To this end, organizations are investing more in AI technologies and personalization suites to deliver contextually relevant experiences to their customers and visitors, at scale.

 We’re also seeing more innovation in multitenant cloud and microservices architecture, allowing for more flexibility, agility, and scalability.

-Security is a concern for many users, how can they be sure their web content management system is secure?
+Security is a concern for many users, how can they be sure their system is secure?

 Security will always be a looming issue when it comes to collecting user and customer data, but there are actions and steps web content management users can take to make their platform as secure as possible.
 Adopting a platform that has deep integration capabilities with a scalable, enterprise cloud infrastructure can help ensure security with the WCM.